pocketgems/dynamodb/docs/dynamodb.md

 }

 async function slowlyIncrement(id) {
-  const counter = tx.get(WebsiteHitCounter, id)
+  const counter = await tx.get(WebsiteHitCounter, id)
-  // here we read and write the data, so the library will generate an update
+  // here we read and write the data, so the library will generate an
-  // like "if count was N then set count to N + 1" counter.count += 1
+  // update like "if count was N then set count to N + 1" counter.count += 1
+  expect(counter.getField('count').canUpdateWithoutCondition).toBe(true)
 }

 async function quicklyIncrement(id) {
-  const counter = tx.get(WebsiteHitCounter, id)
+  const counter = await tx.get(WebsiteHitCounter, id)
   // since we only increment the number and never read it, the library will
   // generate an update like "increment quantity by 1" which will succeed no
-  // matter what the original value was counter.getField('count').incrementBy(1)
+  // matter what the original value was counter.getField('count').incrementBy(1) expect(counter.getField('count').canUpdateWithoutCondition).toBe(false)
 }
 ```